Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Summary and Conclusions

+{To study the motion of massive spinning particle in the equatorial plane of the charged dyonic black hole immeresed PFDM, we used the Lagrangian approach over the MP approach for the reasons stated in the \cref{Sec:Appendix_A}.
+We explicitly obtained the expressions for the non-zero components of four-momentum $P^{\mu}$ and coordinated velocity $v^{\mu}$.
+For various combinations of parameters $Q_{e,m}, \lambda$, and $\mathcal{S}$, we numerically analysed the nature of effective Potential $V_{eff(+)}$ in detail (see \cref{fig:Veff1,fig:Veff2,fig:Veff3}) for both direct (i.e. $\mathcal{L}=\mathcal{J}-\mathcal{S>0}$) and retrograde (i.e $\mathcal{L}=\mathcal{J}-\mathcal{S}<0$) trajectories.
+When comparing \cref{fig:Veff1,fig:Veff2}, it was discovered that $V_{eff(+)}$ is extremely sensitive to particle spin and the PFDM parameter $\lambda$, and showed different behaviour when one parameter is fixed while the other is varied.}

-In this work, we have shown that the trajectories of the particles are sensitive to the presence of PFDM.
-We analysed this for the ISCO parameters of both charged and spinning particles.
-The results are also dependent on the black hole charges $Q_e$ and $Q_m$.
-It is also observed that when the dark matter parameter $\lambda$ grows, the spinning particle enters the superluminal region (i.e. four-velocity becomes spacelike) for smaller values of spin, contrary to the fact established in the previous works that the superluminal region is reached for larger values of spin $\mathcal{S}$ if the dark matter field is absent.
+{Further, as Mathisson and Papapetrou \cref{eq:cov_der_four_mom,eq:cov_der_spin_tensor} lead to superluminal motion (i.e. space like behaviour) of the spinning particle as they neglect the ``multi-pole" moments and consider only the ``spin-dipole" moment.
+In \cref{sec:ISCO_spinning}, we analysed the ISCOs parameters $r_{ISCO}, L_{ISCO}, E_{ISCO}$ and $\Omega_{ISCO}$ of spinning particle in detail to find the region where spinning particle motion is timelike and bring out the effect of PFDM $\lambda$ together with black hole charge parameters $Q_{e,m}$ on ISCOs.
+It is seen that the parameters $r_{ISCO}$ and $L_{ISCO}$ become smaller as the PFDM parameter $\lambda$ increases for the corresponding value of particle spin parameter $S$ and black hole charge parameters $Q_{e,m}$, which is consistent with the already established fact in \cite{Shaymatov21pdu,Narzilloev20a} that it can lead to an attractive force.
+Whereas, the parameters $E_{ISCO}$ and $L_{ISCO}$ increase (compare left column versus right column in \cref{fig:ISCO}).
+Analyzing more, the left column versus the right column of \cref{fig:ISCO}, it is interestingly observed that when the dark matter parameter $\lambda$ grows, the spinning particle enters the superluminal region (i.e. $U^{2}>0$, spacelike) for smaller values of spin, contrary to the fact established in the previous works that the superluminal region is reached for larger values of spin $\mathcal{S}$ if the dark matter field is absent \cite{Conde:2019juj}.
+While when one moved down the columns in \cref{fig:ISCO}, the values of $r_{ISCO}, L_{ISCO}, E_{ISCO}$ and $\Omega_{ISCO}$ decrease with increase in the sum ($Q_{e}+Q_{m}$) of black hole charges.
+However, the limiting value of particle spin for which the motion is subluminal decreases slightly, contrary to what is observed when one moves along the row by varying the PFDM parameter $\lambda$ keeping $Q_{e,m}$ fixed.}